A big data cyberinfrastructure to keep pace with Colombia’s natural capital

 - Growing training in scientific data analysis for users and providers; designing and promoting a coordinated programme of training in scientific data analysis tailored to different career levels, as well as providing career development opportunities.

 - Securing the engagement of diverse stakeholders in planning; i.e. making sure that the needs of the community are understood and being met.

 According to Jose De Vega the next step will be: “For Colombia’s research cyberinfrastructure to support the discovery and ongoing learning about Colombian biodiversity".

 “The cyberinfrastructure must be driven by those communities that need it most.
 The Royal Academy of Engineering is funding follow-up workshops and training events in Colombia in 2019 and 2020 to progress on these efforts.”

-Professor Federica Di Palma, Director of Science at Earlham Institute and leader of the GROW project, added: “Designed on the principles of democracy, open access and sustainability, this bespoke cyberinfrastructure can provide effective platforms for leaders, civil society and scientists alike to shape the tools and decisions that lead to better practices and policies for biodiversity to foster the development of Colombia”.
+Professor Federica Di Palma, Leader of the GROW project, added: “Designed on the principles of democracy, open access and sustainability, this bespoke cyberinfrastructure can provide effective platforms for leaders, civil society and scientists alike to shape the tools and decisions that lead to better practices and policies for biodiversity to foster the development of Colombia”.